TeamCodeStream/codestream-guide/docs/src/gettingStarted/code-discussion-with-codemarks.md

 ---
-title: Start a Discussion
+title: Code Discussion with Codemarks
-description: Create a codemark to start a discussion around code
+description:
 ---

 Just like Twitter has Tweets, CodeStream uses **Codemarks** as a unit of